Making the Transition from Technical Writer to Manager

 It goes without saying that managers, by and large, want and expect the very best from their people.
 The best performance, great attitudes, the highest work ethics, and the best possible end results.
 While most experienced people have no problem producing magnificent work for their respective companies, newcomers often have to overcome a variety of hurdles before they can become as productive or even as skilled as more experienced workers.
 Therefore, it is incumbent upon managers to be aware of the various levels of expertise on their teams and find ways to apply those various degrees of expertise accordingly.

 As managers, those of us who put high expectations on ourselves are likely to set the same or similar standards on all the employees who support us, including the newcomers.
 There are times, however, when we as leaders need to step back and give people time to grow and perfect their craft.
 And everyone I interviewed for this article agreed: micro-managing is not the answer.
 People need both space and guidance at the same time.
 True, if we assign a project to a senior-level professional, it’s logical to expect something of higher quality than from an entry-level person.
-The key is being able to recognize when less quality is still good and acceptable to meet the project requirements.
+The key is being able to recognize when lower quality is still good and acceptable to meet the project requirements.

 So when is it appropriate to accept work that might be of lower quality compared to what you (the manager) or another senior professional might produce?
 And how do you set the guidelines for this determination?
 Consider these suggestions: